View basket (0 items $0.00)

 Interoception allows us to respond to, and learn from the myriad signals about our current state that the body sends to the brain.
-According to a recent study published in Biological Psychology, those with poor interoceptive awareness may be less able to adapt to stressful situations.
+According to a study published in Biological Psychology, those with poor interoceptive awareness may be less able to adapt to stressful situations.
 Yoga, which emphasizes the integration of mind and body, may help to cultivate greater interoceptive ability and increase stress resilience.

 The study examined how participants’ brains responded to stress when exposed to aversive sensations.
 Forty-six adults were divided into either a high, medium or low resilience group based self-reports of their ability to cope with stress and adversity.
 Group participants were matched for age, education and gender.
 People with current drug or alcohol dependence, history of brain injury, current use of psychoactive drugs or substances that affect a hemodynamic response, neurological or severe psychiatric disorders or other factors preventing them from functional magnetic resonance imagine (fMRI) assessment were excluded from the study.